 If a resident’s full range of health concerns—from previous surgeries to comorbidities—are not reported in their Medicare assessment, a long term care facility will lose money.
 With the PDPM system, SNFs are less likely to make mistakes in a resident’s Medicare satisfaction survey, so long as they fully complete a pre-admission process.
 We recommend using an integrated referral portal that allows clinical liaisons and software vendors to accurately represent a resident’s needs from the start.

 The Importance of Staff Satisfaction

-An EHR can only be as effective as the people using it.
+A long term care software system can only be as effective as the people using it.
 That is why, according to Oliver—who has over 30 years of experience as a nurse, including 10 years as a director of nursing—the staff needs to approve of the system.
-Once a team has adopted the EHR and understands how it will help them, they will look to use the software to work more efficiently.
+Once a team has adopted the nursing home software and understands how it will help them, they will look to use the eMAR software to work more efficiently.
 They do not have time to waste.